 If you think about it, running is just a series of forward single leg hops.
 The heiden hop helps to train the hip and knee stabilizing muscles that are used during running but in a different way since heiden hops are done side-to-side.
 This will help you keep good knee position and level hips while running.

 It’s more important than ever to tailor your training to the demands of your sport.
 This is what we like to call training at the speed of sport, and it’s essential to playing your best.
 To prepare for game day, your training needs to include movements that prime your muscles and your mind with simulating in-game activities.
-For more sport-specific exercises you can do at home, check out our TB12 Sports YouTube channel or set up an appointment with a TB12 Body Coach for one-on-one training and personalized advice.
+For more sport-specific exercises you can do at home, check out our TB12 Sports YouTube channel.